Skip to main content

 • Transfer of data outside the EU without adequate safeguards

 The use of a sovereign electronic signature platform, hosted in Europe and compliant with GDPR, is a concrete response to these obligations.
-Our resources help you identify the solution best suited to your HR context.
+Our comparison of electronic signature solutions helps you identify the best solution for your HR context.

-Since the application of NIS2 Directive (2022/2555/UE), transposed into French law in 2024, many companies are now subject to enhanced cybersecurity obligations.
+Since the NIS2 Directive (2022/2555/EU) came into force, transposed into French law in 2024, many businesses are now subject to strengthened obligations in terms of cybersecurity.
 Payroll systems, which host critical data, fall within the scope of assets to be protected.
-The minimum required measures include:
+The minimum measures imposed include:

-• Multi-factor authentication (MFA) for payroll system access
+• Multi-factor authentication (MFA) for access to payroll systems

 • Traceability of access and modifications